-Conversion: Once a visitor gives you their contact information by submitting a landing page or form in Pardot, they are converted to a prospect.
+Conversion: Once a visitor gives you their contact information, such as an email address, by submitting a Pardot landing page or form, they are converted to a prospect.

 Prospect: An anonymous visitor that has converted and is now identified.
-If you’re familiar with Sales Cloud or other CRM software, this is also called a lead.
+A record of the prospect will exist in Pardot, similar to a lead record in Sales Cloud or other CRMs.

 Lead nurturing: Sending targeted messages at specific intervals based on a prospect's actions and whether or not they’ve met certain qualifying criteria.